dbt-ethz/Eyemantics/EyemanticsML/README.md

 Lastly move into the ``./weights`` folder and download the weights according to the instructions.

 The TCP Client with the SAM model prediction included can then be started via ``python SAM.py``.
-If you have a GPU available, change the specified lin ein ``SAM.py`` in order to drastically speed up the mask generation.
+If you have a GPU available, change the specified line in ``SAM.py`` in order to drastically speed up the mask generation.